Spades (card game): Sandbags and bagging out

 A common scoring variant is designed to penalize players for underestimating the number of tricks they will take, while at the same time not removing the possible strategy of intentionally taking overtricks, or "bags", in order to "set" the other team.
 This is accomplished by keeping track of bags in the ones place on the scorecard, and assessing a 100-point penalty when 10 bags are accumulated and the ones place rolls over.
-In shorter variants of the game, where players play to 250 points (instead of the standard 500 points), sandbag penalties can be assessed earlier.
+In shorter variants of the game, where players play to 250 points, instead of the standard 500 points, sandbag penalties can be assessed earlier.
 In these variants, a 50-point penalty would be assessed when 5 bags are accumulated.

 For example, if a team's bid is 5 tricks and they take 8 tricks, the score for the hand is 53 points.
-If the team's total score before this hand had a first digit of 7 or more, for instance 108, the team has "bagged out" or been "sandbagged"; the hand's score is added to the total and then 100 points are deducted.
+If the team's total score before this hand had a digit in the ones place of 7 or more, for instance 108, the team has "bagged out" or been "sandbagged".
+The hand's score is added to the total and then 100 points are deducted.
 In the example, the score would be 61 points after the penalty.

-The 10 bags could be considered to make the penalty 90 points (the penalty can instead be 110 points to offset this, or the ones' place can simply not be carried when adding).
-Anything over 10 sandbags is retained in the first digit and count towards future overtricks; a player or team can bag out multiple times in a game.
+The 10 bags could be considered to make the penalty 90 points.
+The penalty can instead be 110 points to offset this, or the ones' place can simply not be carried when adding.
+Anything over 10 sandbags is retained in the first digit and count towards future overtricks.
+A player or team can bag out multiple times in a game.
 Sandbags do not count as points.

 Keeping score

-One of the players is the scorer and has written the bids down, so that during the play and for the scoring afterward, this information will be available to all the players.
+One of the players is the scorer and writes the bids down, so that during the play and for the scoring afterward, this information will be available to all the players.
 When a hand is over, the scores should be recorded next to the bids.
 Alternatively, the scorer can turn the bid into the contract score by writing in the number of bags (zero if there were none) behind the bid, and a minus sign before it if the team was set, then add bonuses and subtract penalties beneath.
 A running score should be kept so that players can readily see each other's total points.

 Winning

 The most common condition is the first to reach 500 points, or forcing the opposing team to drop to −200 points.
-Alternatively, the game could be played for a fixed number of hands or a fixed time limit; with four players, eight hands can generally be played in about an hour.
+Alternatively, the game could be played for a fixed number of hands or a fixed time limit.
+With four players, eight hands can generally be played in about an hour.
 If there is a tie, then all players participate in one more round of play until a winner is decided.

 Game variations

-As with any widely played game of such a flexible nature, Spades has many variations, ranging from significant changes in play to small tweaks that suit individual or household preference.
+As with any widely played game of such a flexible nature, spades has many variations, ranging from significant changes in play to small tweaks that suit individual or household preference.